breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 ## Conditional Rendering

-Another great use of the conditions is to generate HTML based on certain conditions, for example, lets say that we have a bootstrap alert that we are about to render into the website:
+Another great use of the conditions is to generate HTML based on certain conditions, for example, let's say that we have a bootstrap alert that we are about to render into the website:

 ```js
 let alertHTMLCode = "<div>Warning!
 You cannot drive</div>";